9. PHP Network Functions

 Installs one or more PEAR packages.
 You can specify a package to install in four ways:

-To retrieve Package version 1.1, use "Package-1.1"; to retrieve Package state beta, use "Package-beta."
-To retrieve an uncompressed file, append .tar (make sure there is no file with the same name first)
+To retrieve Package version 1.1, use "Package-1.1," to retrieve Package state beta, use "Package-beta."
+To retrieve an uncompressed file, append .tar (make sure there is no file by the same name first)

-To download a package from another channel, prefix the package name with the channel name, like "channel/Package"
+To download a package from another channel, prefix with the channel name like "channel/Package"

-You can specify more than one package at a time.
-It is okay to mix these four ways of specifying packages.
+More than one package may be specified at once.
+It is ok to mix these four ways of specifying packages.

 Options: